 Piz Roseg, Mountain summit in Grisons, Switzerland

-The peak was first climbed on June 28, 1865 by mountaineers A. W. Moore and Horace Walker with their guide Jakob Anderegg.
-This ascent marked an important moment in the climbing history of the Alpine region.
+The summit was first climbed on June 28, 1865, by A. W. Moore and Horace Walker with their guide Jakob Anderegg.
+The ascent took place during a period when many major Alpine peaks were being reached for the first time.

 The community of curious travelers